 Click on map to enlarge.
 Print copies available at CELT office 330 Ocean House Rd.
 Cape Elizabeth.

-In collaboration with the Town of Cape Elizabeth this map represents all public access trails in Cape Elizabeth.
+In collaboration with the Town of Cape Elizabeth, this map represents all public access trails in Cape Elizabeth.
 Please note that some trails may have been modified and are shown for illustrative purposes only.
 Within these 9,000 +/- acres you will find a remarkable variety of natural habitats including tidal saltwater marshes, old-growth forest, bold ocean promontories, sandy beaches, dense coniferous woods and open fields.
 Collectively these trails provide reliable public access and varied outdoor pursuits in balance with important and sensitive natural habitats.
 Please respect other users, neighbors and please honor signage indicating any restrictions to use.
+All CELT trails are daylight use only.
+We do not allow camping or foraging on our properties.

 Robinson Woods I & II (CELT Owned)